On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: Comparisons with existing works

-In this subsection, we make some remarks on the comparison of our proposed IAL framework (Algorithm \ref{alg:cgal}) and one closely related IAL method \cite{lan2015iteration} for solving the linearly constrained convex programming.
+In this section, we make some remarks on the comparison of our proposed IAL framework (Algorithm \ref{alg:cgal}) and two closely related methods in \cite{lan2015iteration,necoara152} for solving the linearly constrained convex programming problems.

-The method in \cite{lan2015iteration} is designed for solving problem \eqref{problemcouple} with $g(x)=\text{Ind}_{\X}(x).$ They apply Nesterov's optimal first-order method to solve AL subproblem \eqref{subproblemcgal} until a point $x^{k+1}$ satisfying \eqref{neseta} is found.
+We first compare our proposed IAL method with the one in \cite{lan2015iteration}.
+The method in \cite{lan2015iteration} is designed for solving problem \eqref{problemcouple} with $g(x)=\text{Ind}_{\X}(x).$ It applies Nesterov's optimal first-order method to solve AL subproblem \eqref{subproblemcgal} until a point $x^{k+1}$ satisfying \eqref{neseta} is found.
 Our IAL framework can be used to solve more general problem \eqref{problemcouple} (with a general composite function $g(x)$).
 Our framework requires approximately solving subproblem \eqref{subproblemcgal} until a point $x^{k+1}$ satisfying \eqref{violationcgal} (which is easier to check than \eqref{neseta}) is found.

-The work \cite{lan2015iteration} shows the same non-ergodic convergence rate results as ours in Corollary \ref{corollary:rate} but under a much stronger condition that the sequence $\left\{\eta_k\right\}$ in \eqref{neseta} satisfies To make it more clearly, consider the special case where we are interested in finding an exact solution of problem \eqref{problemcouple}, which requires $k\rightarrow +\infty$ in Corollary \ref{corollary:rate}.
-In this case, the method in \cite{lan2015iteration} needs solving each AL subproblem exactly (i.e., $\eta_i$ in \eqref{neseta} needs to be zero for all $i=1,2,\ldots$) while our IAL framework only needs solving each subproblem approximately (i.e., $\eta_i$ in \eqref{violationcgal} only needs to be in the order of ${\cal O}(1/i^2)$ for $i=1,2,\ldots$). }
+The work \cite{lan2015iteration} shows the same non-ergodic convergence rate results as ours {in \eqref{rateO}} in Corollary \ref{corollary:rate}, but under a much stronger condition that the sequence $\left\{\eta_k\right\}$ in \eqref{neseta} satisfies To make it more clearly, consider the special case where we are interested in finding an exact solution of problem \eqref{problemcouple}, which requires $k\rightarrow +\infty$ in Corollary \ref{corollary:rate}.
+In this case, the method in \cite{lan2015iteration} needs to solve each AL subproblem exactly (i.e., $\eta_i$ in \eqref{neseta} needs to be zero for all $i=1,2,\ldots$), while our IAL framework only needs to solve each subproblem approximately (i.e., $\eta_i$ in \eqref{violationcgal} only needs to be in the order of ${\cal O}(1/i^2)$ for $i=1,2,\ldots$).

+{Next, we compare our proposed IAL method with the one in \cite{necoara152}.
+The closest related method in \cite{necoara152} to our IAL method, called inexact gradient augmented Lagrangian, is designed for solving a class of convex conic problems{ where ${\mathcal{U}}\subseteq \mathbb{R}^n$ is a convex compact set, ${\mathcal{K}}\subseteq \mathbb{R}^m$ is a convex cone, $G\in \mathbb{R}^{m\times n},$ and $g\in\mathbb{R}^{m}.$ It is easy to show that problem \eqref{conicproblem} is a special case of problem \eqref{problemcouple}.} At the $k$-th iteration, the method in \cite{necoara152} applies Nesterov's optimal first-order method to solve AL subproblem \eqref{subproblemcgal} until a point $x^{k+1}$ satisfying

+is found, where $\delta>0$ is the given accuracy; then the method updates the dual variable by Again, our framework requires approximately solving subproblem \eqref{subproblemcgal} until a point $x^{k+1}$ satisfying \eqref{violationcgal} is found and updates the dual variable via \eqref{lambda}.
+Notice that the dual variable update formula \eqref{Neclambda} in \cite{necoara152} is different from \eqref{lambda} in the classical AL method.